 Are you feeling stressed out and unable to manage the stress?
 Are you feeling resentful in one or more relationships and don't know how to get what you need?
 Do you feel ready for a change that will bring you more love, satisfaction and aliveness in your day to day experience?

 Anxiety, depression, stress and anger are experiences many people have at some point in their lives.
 When you've gotten stuck in one of these experiences, or seem to keep coming back to the same struggle, it can be a sign that a part of you is calling for healing.
 Doing healing in psychotherapy can give you structure, clarity and support to make healing change possible.

-It's my goal to help you uncover ways to connect to yourself that are loving and that help you to start making consciously empowered choices in your life to find that relief, fulfillment and joy you long for.
+It's my goal to help you discover ways to connect to yourself that are loving and that help you to start making consciously empowered choices in your life to find that relief, fulfillment and joy you long for.
 Lending a respectful and inquisitive ear, I listen deeply to what troubles you.
 I also listen for what inspires you and what has helped you through difficult times.
 I work to help you uncover how ways you learned to survive previously may be preventing you from getting what you want today.
 I believe you are your own best expert and want to help you find the best possible solutions from the inside to put into practice outside in your day to day life.

-Working with individuals, couples, families and children, I have insight about relationships across the lifespan.
+With experience working with individuals, couples, families and children, I have insight about relationships across the lifespan.
 Working with a range of ages and constellations helps me understand both what it's like to live with challenge and also how to love others who are challenged too.

 Email or Call Natalie Spautz, LMFT at 1-800-651-8085 ext.
 18601

 More Info About My Practice